 In pig slaughterhouses using dry scraping, water consumption levels of 78-130 litres per tonne of pig carcass have been reported, compared to a maximum level of 300 litres elsewhere.
-At one major pig slaughterhouse in Denmark, the water consumption for cleaning vehicles is approximately 110 l/t, when using dry scraping.
-The time for the driver to carry out dry scraping followed by washing is practically the same as when washing only is carried out.
+At one major pig slaughterhouse in Denmark, the water consumption for cleaning vehicles is approximately $110 \, l/t$, when using dry scraping.
+The time for the driver to carry out dry scraping followed by washing is practically the same as when wash only is carried out.